Sorry, you need to enable JavaScript to visit this website.

 The Collective’s work is guided by the Pfizer Multicultural Advisory Council (PMAC).
 The PMAC includes leaders from partner organizations who help inform The Collective’s priorities, engage with Pfizer on vital health and policy issues, and provide counsel on specific Pfizer initiatives.

-To improve health outcomes and make lasting progress toward health equity, it is critical that historically disregarded communities—and those chosen to represent them—lead the creation of solutions.
+To improve health outcomes and make lasting progress toward health equity, it is critical that historically marginalized and underserved communities—and those chosen to represent them—lead the creation of solutions.
 The Collective works alongside partners who have deep understanding of the evolving community needs and aims to disrupt the drivers of healthcare inequities by focusing on four key impact areas:

 MCOE Icon 1